 Line a 9-inch (23cm) loaf pan with plastic wrap and press the dough into the pan so the top is smooth.
 Chill until firm. (my loaf pans were all in use, so in the pictures below I used a 9" x 9" pan, filled halfway with dough, with no problems)

 To bake the cookies, preheat the oven to 325°F (160°C.)

 Using a very sharp chef’s knife, slice the dough crosswise, as thin as possible, into rectangles.
 If you can get them as thin as a coin, all the better.
 The thinner they are, the more delicate and crisp they’ll be.

 Space the cookies on parchment lined baking sheets and bake for 8- 12 minutes, or until the cookies feel slightly firm and the undersides are golden brown.
 Flip the cookies over and bake an additional 8- 12 minutes, until the cookies are crisp and deep golden-brown on top.
 The baking times depend on how thin you cut the cookies.

 Cool completely.
 Dip in melted dark chocolate, if desired.
 Store in an airtight bin until ready to serve.

-The cookies will keep in an airtight container for up to three days.
+The almond cookies will keep in an airtight container for up to three days.
 The dough can be stored in the refrigerator for up to four days, or frozen for up to two months, if well-wrapped.